This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 The title of every page is the first thing people see in the search results.
-It’s crucial to make that clearly describe what information the reader will find.
-Otherwise, they will have no reason to click to see your page.
+So it’s crucial to make that title clearly describe what information the reader will find.
+Otherwise, they will have no reason to visit your page.
 Once you attract a reader, the additional points I mentioned are just as important to keep them engaged with your website.

 Many tools are available to help with detecting spelling and grammar errors.
 If you use Microsoft Word, that can do both.
 If you need more help, I recommend Grammarly.
 You can download a free version or purchase a more robust version that gives more assistance with your writing.
 It even catches phrases that are difficult to understand.